ScottXTra/CrackMe/README.md

+# WARNING if you read .cpp files it will spoil the challange!

 # Challenges
 I want to get UoG compsci and compEng students into reverse engineering.
 This repo will store all solved and unsolved challenges.